damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
 What does include the content of assembly instruction?

-1. Features
-    - What are the features provided by the assembly of parts?
-      For example:
-       - provide the parts to facilitate ability to change, and add new components easily.
-       - Easy attachment point for differential parts
-       - Uses turnbuckles to give multi-degree rotation about 2 separate points, allowing the geometry to be greatly simplified
-       - Etc.
- 2. Required skills for assembly
+ 1. Required skills for assembly
     - Operate drilling machine
     - Operate Band Saw/Dremel
     - Etc.
- 3. List of the tools for assembly or disassembly
+ 2. List of the tools for assembly or disassembly
     - Mandatory
        - Allen Key set
        - Imperial wrench set